see ROSE O’TOOLE

 ELIZABETH OGLETHORPE (d.1609)

 Elizabeth Oglethorpe was the daughter of John Oglethorpe of Newington, Oxfordshire (d.1579) and Alice Goodwyn.
 Her first husband was Robert Rokes of Fawley, Buckinghamshire (d.1580).
 They had one child, Elizabeth, who became the queen’s ward.
-According to the History of Parliament entry for her stepfather, John Alford of Holt Castle, Denbighshire (d.1600), there was an attempt in 1586 to marry young Elizabeth to one of his relatives but it came to nothing.
-By Alford, Elizabeth had two sons, John (d. yng) and Henry (d.1645).
-By February 1601, she had married a third time, as his second wife, to Richard Mompesson of Salisbury, Wiltshire (d.1627).
-He was knighted in 1603.
+Elizabeth’s second husband was John Alford of Holt Castle, Denbighshire (d.1600).
+Their children were John (d. yng) and Henry (d.1645).
+According to the History of Parliament entry for Alford, there was an attempt in 1586 to marry Elizabeth Rokes to one of his relatives but it came to nothing.
+By February 1601, the widowed Elizabeth Alford had married Richard Mompesson of Salisbury, Wiltshire (d.1627), who was knighted in 1603, as his second wife.
 They had no children.

 see MARY BEATON